jkeefe/weather-newsrooms-ona24/README.md

 - [Runs make all](https://github.com/jkeefe/nicar2024-weather/blob/39ae476058f19021be90a70dbc59b60cef120fd5/.github/workflows/warnings.yml#L56) just like we did in the terminal
 - [Commits](https://github.com/jkeefe/nicar2024-weather/blob/39ae476058f19021be90a70dbc59b60cef120fd5/.github/workflows/warnings.yml#L58C1-L65C31) the new data to the repo (saving our `seen.json` for next run)

-To get this working, you need to do two key things:
+To get this working, you need to do a few key things:

 **Let the Action write back to the repo**